 What if work was done without a permit?

-There aren’t usually immediate consequences when you complete work without a building permit.
-The real issues tend to come later.
+There aren’t usually immediate consequences if you complete work without a building permit.
+However, the issues tend to come later.